sb0y/QScreenShotter/README.md

 # QScreenShotter

-QScreenShotter is a program that helps you to comfortable make any screenshot.
+The program QScreenShotter will help you to make comfortably an any screenshot on your PC.

 Сompiles only for Linux.
 Windows will be soon.